bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-01-14-two-years-at-sea.md

 Citing the work of Robert Flaherty, Humphrey Jennings and even the Lumière brothers as examples where fiction and documentary meet and become intertwined, Rivers is less interested in discussing a cinema of the ‘in between’, though he’s very conscious of the fact that much of his work does indeed raise questions about the nature of ethnography, and purposely interrogates the genre.
 What he will say is that _Two Years at Sea_ is ‘an exaggeration of certain parts of Jake’s life’, stressing the collaborative working relationship between his subject and himself.
 Rivers scripted the film, but made alterations whenever Jake felt a task or action would be ‘out of character’.
 Asked why he chose to go back to Jake when an award from the Film London Artists’ Moving Image Network provided the impetus to work on his first feature, Rivers responds: ‘Jake was the first.
 Before I made _This Is My Land_, I had never considered making anything even closely resembling a documentary, or something that involved real people in their actual places.
 Everything before was constructed or made by myself.
 He holds a pretty important place in my filmmaking development.’

 Setting some rules for himself at the outset, Rivers chose as a challenge to make a feature with a sole character and without dialogue as a way of creating cinema out of an alternate language in order to ‘immerse the viewer in a world atmospherically and with a different kind of intellectual engagement... a language of gestures and movements.
 There’s a language of the objects seen in the film, of space and of the way that space is constructed,’ he continues.
 ‘You can look at what he’s accumulated and see it as a kind of language built up to portray the person he is.
 From the things that one surrounds oneself with emerges the language of cinema.’

-Andréa Picard, _Sight and Sound_, May 2012
+**Andréa Picard, _Sight and Sound_, May 2012**

 **A Portrait of Ga**
 The purest film included in this season.
 A camera, a voice, some music.
 A beautiful and apparently simple portrait of a loved one, but also a love letter to the medium of film itself; a past-tense art form that shows us ghosts and freezes time.
 Truly transcendental filmmaking.

-Mark Jenkin

-<![endif]-->
+**Mark Jenkin**
+<br><br>

 **A PORTRAIT OF GA**
 _Director_: Margaret Tait
 _Production Company_: Ancona Films
 _Producer_: Margaret Tait
 _Screenplay_: Margaret Tait
 _Camera_: Margaret Tait
 _Editor_: Margaret Tait
 _Music Played by_: Alastair MacCourt
 UK 1952
 5 mins

 **TWO YEARS AT SEA**
 _Film by_: Ben Rivers
 ©: Ben Rivers
 _Commissioned by_: FLAMIN Productions _through_: Film London Artists' Moving Image Network
 _with funding from_: Arts Council England
 _Produced by_: Ben Rivers
-_For Film London: Head of Production and Talent Development_: Maggie Ellis; _FLAMIN Manager_:
-Rose Cupit; _Production Advisor_: Pinky Ghundale _Blow-up_: PresTech Film Laboratories Ltd
+_For Film London: Head of Production and Talent Development_: Maggie Ellis; _FLAMIN Manager_: Rose Cupit; _Production Advisor_: Pinky Ghundale _Blow-up_: PresTech Film Laboratories Ltd
 _Sound_: Chu-Li Shewring
 _Sound Mix_: Kevin Pyne
 _In Memory of_: Bob Coleman
 _Thanks to_: Beverly Family of Rhynie, Nick Collins, Paul Dean, Nick Gordon Smith, Andrew Kötting, Bob Morrice, Len Thornton, Ben Russell, Whitechapel Art Gallery
 _With:_

 Jake Williams